Christian’s captivating and uplifting speeches are unique

 We must introduce ‘zones of stillness’ within the organisation.
 Where employees and their teams reflect on fear, prohibiting the psychological pain from carrying over into tomorrow.

-> We assume that thinking will solve our problems
+> Thinking will solve our problems – the old assumption

 But we have not yet adequately delved into the definition of exactly what ‘thinking’ is.
 As long as we think by patterns, ideals and rituals, this kind of thinking will.

-> Today’s organisations shall learn how to deal with the unknown and uncertainty
+> Today’s organisations shall learn how to deal with the unknown and the unexpected

 In order to initiate an ‘organisational rethink’, we must first question how we have previously thought, considering patterns of thought and perception.